pksohn/cp220-urban-regional-economy/notes/0914-economic-base-theory.md

 Casinos, theater, etc can replace people’s purchase of durable goods and swap consumption habits for something that is local and service-oriented

-^“selective local-serving capacity investments can capture local consumer dollars and create jobs and multiplier effects on ^their own merits, without reference to the export/import divide.” … impact “hinges on what business owners and workers … are ^doing with their incomes.”
+>“selective local-serving capacity investments can capture local consumer dollars and create jobs and multiplier effects on >their own merits, without reference to the export/import divide.” … impact “hinges on what business owners and workers … are >doing with their incomes.”

 *Also consider: Are employees spending dollars locally? (sporting events create dollar expenditures that don’t recirculate)? *Are the jobs created displacing other local dollars spent? (e.g wal-mart) – and do those profits get recirculated locally